 When we first arrived on this beautiful island of Bali, it was at its peak season.
 However, I wasn’t expecting the immigration to be crowded, but it turned out I was wrong!
 It took us about an hour plus just to get out of this airport.

 Mike’s mate, Sean and his wife Lalaa waiting for us patiently outside the airport.
-When we hit the road, I was baffled with the narrowed lane and with the amount of traffic they had.
+When we hit the road, I was baffled by the narrow lane and the amount of traffic they had.

-After freshened up in the hotel, Sean took us to his favourite pub, The Plumbers Arms and we had our meal over there.
+After freshening up in the hotel, Sean took us to his favourite pub, The Plumbers Arms and we had our meal over there.

 The next day Sean took us to Karma Beach Resort, we were lucky that we didn’t have to pay the entrance fees as he works there.
-The view from the swimming pool overlooking vast of the tranquil blue lagoon was spectacular!
+The view from the swimming pool overlooking the vast tranquil blue lagoon was spectacular!

 We took the cable car down to the beach.
 While we were there, we laid back, had a few Bintang beers and enjoyed the serenity of the beach.